processone/dpk/CONTRIBUTING.md

     ```
 * Test your changes and, if relevant, expand the automated test suite.
 * Create your patch commit, including appropriate test cases.
-* If the changes affect public APIs, change or add relevant [documentation][doc-repo].
+* If the changes affect public APIs, change or add relevant documentation.
 * Commit your changes using a descriptive commit message.

     ```shell